greyhatguy007/speech-proj/README.md

 This hybrid approach, which combines the strengths of HMMs and DNNs, allows the model to deliver high-quality speech recognition and transcription.

-For more information on the technology behind this model, please refer to Google's official documentation and research papers.

 <center>

 ![HMM](/public/DNN.png)